MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                     </li>
                     <li>Select <b>File → New Configuration</b> to create a MobileFirst Server Configuration.
                         <ul>
                             <li>In the <b>Configuration Details</b> panel, enter the context root of the administration service and the runtime component.
 You might want to enter an environment ID.
-An environment ID is used in advanced use cases, for example when <a href="../topologies/#multiple-instances-of-mobilefirst-server-on-the-same-server-or-websphere-application-server-cell">multiple installations of MobileFirst Server are made on the same application server or same WebSphere® Application Server cell</a>.</li>
+An environment ID is used in advanced use cases, for example when <a href="../topologies/#multiple-instances-of-mobilefirst-server-on-the-same-server-or-websphere-application-server-cell">multiple installations of MobileFirst Server are made on the same application server or same WebSphere  Application Server cell</a>.</li>
                             <li>In the <b>Console Settings</b> panel, select whether to install MobileFirst Operations Console or not.
 If the console is not installed, you need to use command line tools (<b>mfpdev</b> or <b>mfpadm</b>) or the REST API to interact with the MobileFirst Server administration service.</li>
                             <li>In the <b>Database Selection</b> panel, select the database management system that you plan to use.
 All the components use the same database type and the same database instance.
 For more information about the database panes, see <a href="../databases/#create-the-database-tables-with-the-server-configuration-tool">Create the database tables with the Server Configuration Tool</a>.</li>
                             <li>In the <b>Application Server Selection</b> panel, select the type of application server where you want to deploy MobileFirst Server.</li>